- Start early on

 Choose the appropriate destination

-Choose nearby family friendly trail for your children.
-If you have a nearby local park - take them there.
-A local zoo, a nearby pond and other local parks are very suitable for introducing your children to hiking.
+Choose a nearby family-friendly trail for your children.
+If you have a nearby local park – take them there.
+A local zoo, a nearby pond, and other local parks are very suitable for introducing your children to hiking.
 As they grow up, you can pick harder and longer trials to train their endurance and improve their hiking performance.
 Hopefully, until then, they will have learned to truly enjoy the hiking experience with you, and you will not need to coerce them to go with you.

 Why hiking is good for your children